komodorio/helm-dashboard/README.md

 ## Description

 _Helm Dashboard_ is an **open-source project** which offers a UI-driven way to view the installed Helm charts, see their revision history and corresponding k8s resources.
-Also, you can perform simple actions like roll back to a revision or upgrade to newer version.
+It also allows users to perform simple actions such as rolling back to a revision or upgrading to a newer version.
-This project is part of [Komodor's](https://komodor.com/?utm_campaign=Helm-Dash&utm_source=helm-dash-gh) vision of helping Kubernetes users to navigate and troubleshoot their clusters, the project is **NOT** an official project by the [helm team](https://helm.sh/).
+This project is part of [Komodor's](https://komodor.com/?utm_campaign=Helm-Dash&utm_source=helm-dash-gh) vision to help Kubernetes users to navigate and troubleshoot their clusters.
+It is important to note that Helm Dashboard is **NOT** an official project by the [helm team](https://helm.sh/).

 Key capabilities of the tool: